Inbibo/adonisfx_docs/docs/documentation/maya/ribbon.md

 </figure>

 Do the following to open the tool:
-  1. Select the mesh with the Ribbon Muscle deformer applied to.
+  1. Select the mesh with the AdnRibbonMuscle deformer applied to.
   2. Press the ![paint tool](images/adn_paint_tool.png) shelf button or go to AdonisFX menu > Paint Tool.

 The selected attribute in the combo box exposed at the top of the UI is the active attribute in the paint context.
 Now you can use the tool as it was the Artisan's tool from Maya, the behaviour of the different widgets/fields is the same.